 Inter Vivos and Testamentary Trusts can be used for many purposes and are often referred to by terms to describe their use.
-Some examples may include: Family Trusts, Insurance Trusts, Cottage Trusts, Alter Ego Trusts, for individuals 65 and older, Henson Trusts for individuals entitled to government disability benefits, and many more.
+Some examples may include: Family Trusts, Cottage Trusts, Alter Ego Trusts, for individuals 65 and older, Henson Trusts for individuals entitled to government disability benefits, and many more.
 At their core, Trusts offer a means to manage financial affairs in the present or in the future.
 One purpose is the ability to ensure that assets are managed for people who may not be ready or able to manage the assets themselves, such as minor children.
 A Trust could also be used to ensure that assets are transferred to future generations and grandchildren yet to be born.
 They can even support charities on an ongoing basis.

 Benefits of a Trust